 - If the temperature inside the vehicle is higher than that outside when you start the engine, it will take time for the air conditioning to become fully effective.
-It is best to ventilate the vehicle by opening the windows and operating the fan for a brief period before switching on the air conditioning.
-Remember to close the windows whenever the air conditioning is operating. - Operating the air conditioning takes power from the engine and consequently increases fuel consumption. - All air conditioning systems need to be operated for a short while every week (even in winter) to maintain them in peak condition. - The air conditioning system will also dehumidify air.
+It is best to ventilate the vehicle by opening the windows and setting the controls to 'Maximum cooling' (see next page).
+When the vehicle has been ventilated, close the windows and set the blower controls for personal comfort. - Operating the air conditioning takes power from the engine and consequently increases fuel consumption. - All air conditioning systems need to be operated for a short while every week (even in winter) to maintain them in peak condition. - The air conditioning system will also dehumidify air.
 The surplus water produced by this process is expelled from the system via drain tubes beneath the vehicle.
-This may result in a small pool of water forming on the road when the vehicle is stationary and is not a cause for concern. - In conditions of high humidity, slight screen misting may be experienced when the air conditioning system is turned on.
-This is a natural occurence on most automotive air conditioning systems.
-It is not a fault; misting will clear after a few seconds once the air conditioning system is operating.
+This may result in a small pool of water forming on the road when the vehicle is stationary and is not a cause for concern.

-The following examples of heater and air conditioning settings are included for your quidance:
+The following examples of air conditioning settings are included for your guidance: